LedererLab/tridge/README.md

 # Simulations

-We provide an example code in `SimulationStudy.md` for a comparison of averaged relative prediction errors with 10-fold and 5-fold cross-validated ridge.
+We provide an example code in `SimulationStudy.Rmd` for a comparison of averaged relative prediction errors with 10-fold cross-validated ridge for three types of generalized linear models including Gaussian, Poisson, and Bernoulli cases.
 Developed for `R 3.6.1`.

 # Repository Authors